Patrick Peyton

-His cause for canonization was opened in 2001 and Pope Francis declared him venerable on 18 December 2017.
+Peyton's cause for canonization was opened in 2001.
+Pope Francis declared him venerable in 2017.

 Biography

 Early life

-Peyton was born Patrick Joseph Peyton in Attymass, County Mayo, Ireland, to subsistence farmers John and Mary Gillard Peyton.
-Peyton was the sixth in a profoundly religious family of five girls and four boys living in a small cottage on a 14 acre stony farmland near the foot of the Ox Mountains.
-Later on, some members of the family migrated to the United States.
+Patrick Peyton was born on January 9, 1909, in Attymass, County Mayo, in Ireland, to subsistence farmers John and Mary Gillard Peyton.
+Peyton was the sixth child in a family of five girls and four boys.
+The Peytons lived in a small cottage on a 14 acre stony farm near the foot of the Ox Mountains.
+They were a devout Catholic family that prayed the rosary every night.